-Why Facebook No Longer Recommends Alcohol-Related Business Pages - and What You Can Do About It
+Why Facebook No Longer Suggests Alcohol-Related Business Pages - and What You Can Do About It

 Facebook no longer suggests alcohol Pages.
 Act now-check age restrictions and recommendation settings to fix this.

-Why Facebook No Longer Recommends Alcohol-Related Business Pages - and What You Can Do About It
+Why Facebook No Longer Suggests Alcohol-Related Business Pages - and What You Can Do About It

-Many wineries, tasting rooms, and alcohol-related businesses have recently received notifications from Facebook stating
+Many wineries, tasting rooms, and alcohol-related businesses have recently received a notification from Facebook stating:

 Why Facebook Stopped Suggesting Alcohol-Related Pages